 Roles and Responsibilities

-The following documents outline the various roles and responsibilities as they relate to the DuPage County Continuum of Care Homeless Management Information System, in addition to the policies and procedures as outlined in the Standard Operating Procedures.
-These documents are available on the HMIS website, dupagehomeless.org/hmis/forms.
+The following further define the roles and responsibilities related to the DuPage County Continuum of Care Homeless Management Information System (HMIS).
+These documents are maintained on the HMIS website at dupagehomeless.org/hmis/forms and are considered companion materials to this Standard Operating Procedures (SOP).

 Section 2: Privacy Plan